SylphxAI/lingua/.changeset/add-ai-sdk-translator.md

 "@sylphx/rosetta-admin": minor
 ---

+Improve AI translators with proper SDK support

-Add createAiSdkTranslator for Vercel AI SDK users
+- Add createAiSdkTranslator for Vercel AI SDK users (any provider)

-New translator option that works with any AI SDK provider:
+- Update createOpenRouterTranslator to use @openrouter/sdk
+- Update createAnthropicTranslator to use @anthropic-ai/sdk with tool use
+- All translators now require model parameter (no hardcoded defaults)
-- Uses generateObject for structured output
+- Uses structured output / JSON schema for reliable parsing
-- Works with OpenRouter, Anthropic, OpenAI, Google, etc.
-- Users pass their own model instance